 How do you assess the effectiveness of this support system?
 Are there any downsides you noticed?

-But there is significant support offered to renewable energy overall, for instance the program “Moj prad” (My Energy) has been introduced in 2019 and offers 5,000 PLN to prosumers.
+But it is no doubt a positive measure, the market would surely develop at a much slower pace in the absence of this system.
+Overall there is significant support offered to renewable energy, for instance the program “Moj prad” (My Energy) has been introduced in 2019 and offers 5,000 PLN to prosumers.
 There is dedicated support for renewable energy in agriculture and also rather substantial EU funds.
 In Poland, if you are looking for a form of subsidy in terms of renewables, chances are you will find it.

 Does that mean that the state’s attitude is generally in favor of RES development, compared to three years ago?